jiataoxiang/shareex/README.md

    * username: "admin"
    * password: "admin"
 2. After log in, you will  be able to see a profile icon in the rightmost side of navigation bar.
-3. Click on the profile icon, you will be direct to admin profile page.
+3. Click on the profile icon, you will be directed to admin profile page.
 4. You will see the basic admin info at the left side, and there are two input boxes.
 You can delete users and posts based on the user id and post id.
 5. You will see a slideshow panel that contain 4 slides (number visited, number hit, number posts, number users).
 6. After you delete a user, it will automatically delete the posts that user have and delete the attachments and comments for each post.
 Also, the number of user, which showed in the sideshow panel, will be decreased by 1, and the number of posts (also in sideshow panel) will be decrease by the number of posts that the user owns.